bryan-gilbert/may14/docs/stage1/server.md

 ```

 ## Digital Ocean server setup
+> Skip this step during the workshop.
+You will be given the IP address of a server

 - Log onto DO
 - create a droplet; (e.g. Debian, 1GB ($5/mth) Toronto or San Fran)
 - add ssh key (see above)